Ericsson to buy Microsoft IPTV business

 The head of Microsoft's interactive entertainment business said Monday's deal allowed his company to "commit 100 percent of its focus on consumer TV strategy with Xbox."

-From its beginnings at the turn of the century as an upstart rival to Sony Corp and Nintendo Co, Microsoft's Xbox has grown into the United States' best selling game center, with 76 million now in use around the world.
+From its beginnings at the turn of the century as an upstart rival to Sony Corp (6758.T) and Nintendo Co 7974.OS, Microsoft's Xbox has grown into the United States' best selling game center, with 76 million now in use around the world.
 Xbox owners can now buy TV programs, films and music through Microsoft's own store, or access content through Netflix and other suppliers.

 Microsoft even set up its own studio last year to create original TV content, although it said on Monday it wants to "partner" with film studios, music labels, TV networks and content aggregators to expand offerings on the Xbox.